Alexyo21/Polari3DS/README.md

     rosalina emulate also home button you can come the home menu without pressing it...
-    Added permanent brightness calibration by Nutez -> From here Changed colors on config menu because why not Continue running after a errdisp error happens (you can press the instant reboot combo to reboot if nothing works needs to be activated in adavnced menu config. and new3ds title configurator so you can chose which game extra config menu also changeable from godmode9 if you need to deactivate a feature.
+    Added permanent brightness calibration by Nutez -> From here Changed colors on config menu because why not Continue running after a errdisp error happens (you can press the instant reboot combo to reboot if nothing works) also extra_config menu (led always turn off (little broken for now) and new3ds title configurator so you can chose which game
-- twl patch for emunand

-- update feature disable using /luma/noupdate.txt at least one byte.

-- cid and otp(mainly for antiban) custom loading (/luma/otp.bin and /luma/nand_cid.bin) and also option to use another nand backup and also for using only emunand without sysnand(option hidden inside luma config.ini)

-- standby light turning off if you want

-- emunand bug fix

-- also abilty to set lareyedfs path for game patching using a txt file in luma/titles/titleid directory of the sd card with specied path.

-- also added single screen backlight regulation

-- changed rosalina combo defsult is L+Up (Dpad), you can change it after in the config menu.(less buttons to be pressed, useful for broken buttons)

-- added logo.bin abilities to replace default 3ds app launch logo try it if you want.

-- rehid folder disable option

-- added debug capabilities like Seledreams fork, thanks to you.

-- Also added streaming in it juts cause why not, thanks to Byebyesky.
+-Also added streaming in it juts cause why not, thanks to Byebyesky.

-- autoboot in dsi mode will boot directly twilightmenu++

 ## Usage of the streaming capability